aabraha/designpattern/observer-pattern-stock/README.md

 # Observer Pattern - Stock Monitoring System

-This project demonstrates the Observer Pattern implementation for a stock monitoring system using Spring Boot.
+This project demonstrates the Observer Pattern implementation for a stock monitoring system using Spring Boot, following the Single Responsibility Principle.

 ## Overview